Also Known As

-Equine ehrlichiosis is an infectious, noncontagious, seasonal (late fall-to-spring) disease reflecting the activity of the tick vectors at that time.
-It is seen chiefly in the US in northern California, but is also recognized in several other states, including Connecticut, Maine, Illinois, Arkansas, Washington, Pennsylvania, Colorado, Minnesota, and Florida.
-It has also been confirmed in British Columbia, Sweden, Great Britain, and South America.
+Equine ehrlichiosis is an infectious, noncontagious, seasonal (late fall-to-spring) disease reflecting the activity of ticks in the areas where horses are ridden or worked. equine ehrlichiosis is seen chiefly in the US in northern California, but is also seen in several other states, including Connecticut, Maine, Illinois, Arkansas, Washington, Pennsylvania, Colorado, Minnesota, and Florida.
+The disease has also been confirmed in British Columbia, Sweden, Great Britain, and South America.

 Equine erlichiosis has been seen with increasing frequency over the past few years.
-It affects horses of all ages, and the symptoms are usually noted suddenly.
-Unlike many diseases, this condition causes less severe symptoms in horses that are less than 3 years old.
+It affects horses of all ages, and the symptoms are usually appear suddenly.
+Unlike many diseases, this condition causes less severe symptoms in horses that are less than three years old.

-The bacteria tends to be engulfed by white blood cells and causes accelerated destruction of these infection- fighting cells.
-After initial infection, horses will be normal for 10-20 days prior to developing clinical signs.
+The bacteria from the tick bite tends to be engulfed by white blood cells and this causes the destruction of these infection- fighting white blood cells.
+After being infected, horses will be normal for 10-20 days prior to developing clinical signs.

 After clinical signs develop, the horse will deteriorate rapidly and often will show mild signs of colic and become jaundiced over the next 3-4 days.
 Most horses will survive after 10-14 days of severe illness, but some will develop subclinical infection.